NORTHFIELD BOARD OF EDUCATION FILE CODE: 4131/4131.1

 Professional Development for Teachers

-To meet the state professional development requirements, each teacher shall be guided by an individualized professional development plan (PDP), which shall include at least 20 hours per year of qualifying activities.
+Each teacher shall be guided by an individualized professional development plan (PDP), which shall include at least 20 hours per year of qualifying activities.
 The 20-hour annual requirement shall be based on the length of full-time employment and reduced by a pro rata share reflecting part-time employment, or an absence, including the use of family or medical leave.
-It is the individual teacher’s responsibility in accordance with district policies, to assure that a teacher meets the professional development requirement.
-There is no mandated financial obligation on the part of the district.

 The content of each PDP shall be developed by each teacher’s supervisor in consultation with the teacher and shall align with the Professional Standards for Teachers in N.J.A.C.
-6A:9-3.3 and the Standards for Professional Learning in N.J.A.C.
-6A:9-15.3.
-The PDP shall be effective for one year and shall specify, at a minimum:
+6A:9-3 and the Standards for Professional Learning in N.J.A.C.
+6A:9C-3.3.
+The individual PDP shall be effective for one year and shall specify, at a minimum:

-A teacher’s individual PDP goals may necessitate more than the recommended minimum requirements.
-The PDP shall accommodate additional professional development as necessary.
-Additional hours of qualifying activities may be required for teachers in low-performing schools, as determined by the Commissioner.
+.
+A teacher’s individual PDP goals may necessitate more than the recommended minimum requirements of 20 hours of professional development annually.
+Additional hours of qualifying experiences may be required for teachers in low-performing schools, as determined by the Commissioner.

 The board of education shall ensure that all teachers receive the necessary opportunities, support, and resources to engage in ongoing professional learning and to complete the requirements of their respective PDPs.

-The Superintendent of Schools shall arrange development of appropriate inservice presentations, seminars and/or workshops on equity issues, special education, child abuse and neglect, suicide prevention, drug/alcohol abuse awareness, handling blood and body fluids, possible hazardous substances in the workplace, crises response, school violence and other topics specifically required by federal or New Jersey law.
-These required presentations, seminars and/or workshops shall not count automatically toward the required 20 hours of continuing education.
+The Superintendent shall arrange development of appropriate in-service presentations, seminars and/or workshops on equity issues, special education, missing, abused and neglected children, drug/alcohol abuse awareness, suicide awareness, handling blood and body fluids, possible hazardous substances in the workplace, crises response, school violence and other topics specifically required by federal or New Jersey law.
+These required presentations, seminars and/or workshops shall not count automatically toward the required annual 20 hours of continuing education.
 The Superintendent or his or her designee shall determine when required presentations, seminars and/or workshops shall count toward the teaching staff member’s completion of the required annual 20 hours of continuing education.

 Staff Development, Professional Inservice, Visitations, Conferences, Continuing Education